bc-python-OLD-IT-WILL-BE-REMOVED/mistool/README.md

 Word #1 and Word #2 = W1 and W2
 ```

-Cyclic definitions like in the code above will raise a ``ValueError`` exception.
+The code above show that cyclic definitions will raise a ``ValueError`` exception.

 ```python
 >>> from mistool.string_use import MultiReplace